-1. No Disciplinary Action
+1. No Further Action

-In the event the Chancellor or Chancellor's designee determines to resolve the matter without taking any disciplinary or corrective action, the Chancellor or Chancellor's designee will promptly communicate this decision and its rationale to both the complainant and respondent.
+The supervisor or appropriate administrative authority may propose to resolve the matter without taking any further action.
+This proposal will be reviewed by the Chancellor's designee for approval.
+In the event it is approved, this decision and its rationale will be promptly communicated to both the complainant and the respondent.